Can studying really be fun?

-Studying is like losing weight and earning money…
+Well, studying is bit like losing weight and earning money…

 Everyone wants a short cut.

-Unfortunately – and you’ll know if you’ve tried any of the above – there isn’t one.
+Unfortunately — and you’ll know if you’ve tried to lose weight or earn money ‘easily’ — there isn’t one.

 I’ve found the truth in a number of my Dad’s favourite clichés: